Ajami712/TakeHomeAssignment/README.md

 # TakeHomeAssignment

 This is the take home assignment for the Tempus Bioinformatics Technical Challenge.
-Coded in Python 2.7.
+Coded in Python 2.7 using the Anaconda distribution.

 TakeHomeChallenge.py is the file that contains the objects and functions associated with building the annotation.
 Run_VCF_Annotation.py is a separate file that is designed to be executable by command line.

+Dependencies: Uses the python packages pandas and requests.
+All other packages are part of the Python Standard Library.

 How to use:
 ```python Run_VCF_Annotation.py Input_VCF_Directory Output_Directory Verbose numThreads```